 - 1. All modes of operation were investigated and the worst-case are reported. - 2.
 Battery condition is fully charged for all readings. - 3.
-Battery Type ⊠ Standard □ Extended - 4.
-Power Measured
+Battery Type ⊠ Standard □ Extended The Standard Battery is the Only battery option for this device. - 4. \ Power Measured

-☑ Conducted □ EIRP □ ERP

-- 5. SAR Measurement System ☑ SPEAG □ IDX

-- 6. SAR Configuration \square Head \square Body \boxtimes Hand
+☑ Conducted □ EIRP □ ERP - 5.
+SAR Measurement System ☑ SPEAG □ IDX - 6.
+SAR Configuration $\square$ Head $\square$ Body $\boxtimes$ Hand - \Spacing = Touch; Back Panel (antenna side) of EUT is placed parallel to flat phantom.